 We have a team of Broadcasters who are On-air on a rostered basis.
 The On-air Broadcasters are the “”Producers” of their own respective programs, selecting the music to be played and compiling the spoken content.
 All of our Broadcasters and Panel Operators On-air are licenced having been trained at no cost to themselves by a Radio 4EB Training Officer.
 You too could become a Broadcaster or Panel Operator if you are so inclined, you would be made most welcome.
 Just send us an E-mail to firstname.lastname@example.org

-Our financial membership numbers of the Scottish Group allow us to have an air-time of two hours and fifteen minutes every Thursday.
+Our financial membership numbers of the Scottish Group allow us to have an air-time of two hours every Thursday.
 Should our numbers of paid up financial members drop we would see our air time reduced so a good membership base is essential if we are to stay On-air.

 Our Scottish Programming Group Library has quite an extensive collection of Scottish Music and all of the broadcasters also have their own collection so we are able to satisfy most of the requests that are asked for by financial 4EB Scottish members.

 We have a Facebook page “Radio 4EBFM 98.1 Scottish” where we keep you up to date with happenings on our programs.

 We also can be contacted by E-mail at email@example.com if you have any questions, suggestions or just want to say hello.